 In the many rentals I’ve lived in over the years, I’ve never looked at any of them as permanent homes.
-I didn’t plan on staying in any of them for more than a year or two, so there's many things I never did that could have increased my level of happiness and peace within the home.
-But there are five things I never did to any rentals I sure wish I had.
+I didn’t plan on staying in any of them for more than a year or two, so there are many things I never did, which is a shame because taking time to upgrade your rental can definitely increase your level of happiness and peace within the home.

-2. Dealt With Sucky Lighting: There’s bad lighting and then there’s sucky lighting.
-Bad lighting means the place is dark and you obviously need a lamp.
+There’s bad lighting, and then there’s sucky lighting.
+Bad lighting means the place is dark, and you obviously need a lamp.
 Sucky lighting is the kind that is enough light, but it’s not great and even though a few extra light sources would have helped.
-You tell yourself you’re not really home enough to worry about it, but think about how it would have improved the look of the room to add a few lamps or liven things up.
+You tell yourself you’re not really home enough to worry about it but think about how it would have improved the room’s look to add a few lamps or liven things up.